-Bootcamps, courses, and programs with names like UX academy, Learn UI, Learn UX, UX 101, UX and UX immersive, and other courses that don't have 'Product Design' in the title oftentimes focus mainly on the experience of the user overlooking topics on business performance indicators, clients requirement not to mention soft skills like communication, empathy practices and how to get buy-in from stakeholders and present your work.
-However, these are a huge differentiating factor that employers and clients look for when hiring and are crucial to progressing in your career.
-Our Product Design Courses are built on the framework of mindful design and interaction practices to nurture and cultivate a well-rounded skill set and mindset.
+Bootcamps, courses, and programs with names like UX academy, Learn UI, Learn UX, UX 101, UX and UX immersive, and other courses that don’t have ‘Product Design’ in the title oftentimes focus mainly on the experience of the user, overlooking topics on business models, performance indicators, clients requirements, not to mention soft skills like communication, empathy practices and how to get buy-in from stakeholders and present your work.
+However, these are a huge differentiating factors that employers and clients look for when hiring and are crucial to progressing in your career.
+Look for a program that helps you practice and cultivate a well-rounded skillset and mindset.

 Job Guarantees and Job Placement

-Some large bootcamps and courses like to lure you in with the promise of a job waiting for you at the end, but what you might not know is what is in the fine print.
-Most job guarantees are easily voided if you miss just one of an incredibly convoluted and long list of requirements and many restrict placements to only certain cities.
+Some large Bootcamps and courses like to lure you in with the promise of a job waiting for you at the end, but what you might not know is what is in the fine print.
+Most job guarantees are easily voided if you miss even one thing out of an incredibly convoluted and long list of requirements and many restrict placements to only certain cities.
 Some companies pre-negotiate expensive job placement agreements with firms and then pass the cost onto the students.
-Some even hire their students to inflate their outcome numbers.
+Some even hire their own students to inflate their outcome numbers.

 Aside from that, you don’t want to land a job just for the sake of landing a job or to check off an outcome box for your Bootcamp.
 Aim to grow into a high-valued designer that can go after your dream roles, provide business value to organizations, and become a design leader and you won’t need a job guarantee.

 Beware the Income Share Agreement